 OpenRulesEngine provides an interface to execute rules and methods defined in Excel tables.
 You can see examples of how OpenRulesEngine is used in basic rule projects such as HelloJava, DecisionHellJava, HelloJsr94 and web applications such as HelloJsp, HelloForms, and HelloWS.
-To use OpenRulesEngine inside you need to add an vour Java code import statement for com.openrules.ruleengine.OpenRulesEngine make and sure that openrules.all.jar is in the classpath of your application.
-This jar and all 3rd party jar-files needed for OpenRules® execution can be found in the subdirectory openrules.config/lib of the standard OpenRules® installation.
+To use OpenRulesEngine inside Java code need to add statement for vour you an import com.openrules.ruleengine.OpenRulesEngine make and sure that openrules.all.jar is in the classpath of your application.
+This jar and all 3rd party jar-files needed for OpenRules[®] execution can be found in the subdirectory openrules.config/lib of the standard OpenRules[®] installation.
 You may create an instance of OpenRulesEngine inside of your Java program using the following constructor: